feature-image

 ADVERTISEMENT

 If it’s this challenging for a pro to deal with the downfall, it’s difficult to imagine how the juniors manage it.
-But unlike Kim, the current generation have access to statistical data to correct their issues.
+But unlike Kim, the current generation has access to statistical data to correct their issues.

 ADVERTISEMENT

-If Kim had this kind of experience early in his career then he too would have been more confident to deal with the three year dark phase.
+If Kim had this kind of experience early in his career, then he too would have been more confident to deal with the three-year dark phase.
 Surpassing these challenges early in his career would have meant that he would have focused on other obstacles that would have helped him tackle a different aspect of his game.

 Share this with a friend: